janejuenyang/internal_projects/README.md

 * [ ] Capture feedback through thought collector document and integrate to lessons learned
 * [ ] Conduct internal retrospective discussion and integrate to lessons learned
 * [ ] Make changes to this repo and projects based on lessons learned if any
+* [ ] Provide Deliverables to customer
+* [ ] Validate that all Deliverables are accepted by the customer

 ## Coding Standards